geovedi/book-notes/2010/zilch.notes.md

   - Identifying passionate employees and empowering them to make a difference, much like not-for-profit leaders.
   - Creating distinct, consistent, and relevant brands without relying solely on research and focus groups.
 - Relevance of Not-for-Profits in Modern Landscape:
-  - The narrator emphasizes the growing influence of not-for-profits, referencing examples like Wikipedia and Mozilla.
+  - Nancy emphasizes the growing influence of not-for-profits, referencing examples like Wikipedia and Mozilla.
   - Recognizes that not all not-for-profits excel, but focuses on showcasing successful leaders.
   - Features interviews with not-for-profit rock stars, sharing insights and strategies.